Gift042/alx-system_engineering-devops/0x00-shell_basics/README.md

-what a script that changes the working directory to the user’s home directory
+write a script that changes the working directory to the user’s home directory